Snowflake-Labs/snowpark-java-template/README.md

 ### Deploy the contents

-The GitHub Actions [workflow file](.github/workflows/build-and-deploy.yml) allows you to continously deploy your objects to Snowflake.
-When you're ready, create secrets in your GitHub repository with the same name and values as the environment variables you created earler (`SNOWSQL_PWD`, `SNOWSQL_ACCOUNT`, etc.).
-The workflow will create a stage, upload the compiled .jar, and create the stored procedure object.
-For more information, see [`resources.sql`](resources.sql).
+The GitHub Actions [workflow file](.github/workflows/build-and-deploy.yml) allows you to continously deploy your objects to Snowflake whenever a commit is made on the main branch.
+To set this up, create secrets in your GitHub repository with the same name and values as the environment variables you created earler (`SNOWSQL_PWD`, `SNOWSQL_ACCOUNT`, etc.).
+The workflow will create a stage, upload the compiled .jar, and create the stored procedure and UDF objects using the [Snowflake Maven plugin](https://github.com/Snowflake-Labs/snowflake-maven-gradle-plugins)

 ## Project Structure

 - [procedure/](src/main/java/org/example/procedure/): Directory for your stored procedures
 - [udf/](src/main/java/org/example/udf/): Directory for your user-defined functions
 - [util/](src/main/java/org/example/util/): Directory for methods/classes shared between procedures and UDFs
-- [resources.sql](resources.sql): A deployment script for your objects
 - [build-and-deploy.yaml](.github/workflows/build-and-deploy.yml): A GitHub Actions template to build and deploy your objects

 ## Docs